google/flatbuffers/docs/source/Tutorial.md

   // Complete the monster object and make it the buffer root object. ns(Monster_end_as_root(B));
 ~~~
+**Important**: Unlike structs, you should not interlace creation of tables or other objects,
+which is why we created all the strings/vectors/tables that this monster refers
+to beforehand.
+If you try to create any of them between `start_as_root` and `end_as_root`,
+you will get an assertion.
 </div>

 Before finishing the serialization, let's take a quick look at FlatBuffer